 The crypto bear market has seen the billions of dollars in valuations evaporate within the past 6-8 months.
-Most Tokens are now at or below ICO price, and the rate of new ICO’s have dramatically decreased due to an increase in regulatory scrutiny and an overall lack of confidence in the market.
+Most Tokens are now at or below ICO price, and the rate of new ICO’s has dramatically decreased due to an increase in regulatory scrutiny and an overall lack of confidence in the market.

 However, despite all this, Glassdoor reports that Bitcoin and Blockchain related jobs have risen by as much as 300% from August 2017 to August 2018.

 As shown in the chart, Bitcoin/Blockchain jobs around August were just 446.
 During peak Bitcoin prices, they rose to 748.
 Despite more than a 70% drop in price from January to August, the number of jobs grew all the way to 1,775.

 Other interesting statistics show that 19% of the blockchain job listings were for software engineers, and the median salary for blockchain-related job openings was $84,884 per year.
 This is $32,423 or 61.8 percent over the US median salary of $52,461, according to Glass door’s August 2018 Local Pay Report.

 Furthermore, New York City and San Francisco, respectively, represent a disproportionate share of blockchain-related jobs at 24 percent and 21 percent of total job openings.
 San Jose (6 percent), Chicago (4 percent) and Seattle (4 percent), also known for their financial and technical expertise, round out the top five cities for blockchain job openings.
 In total, these cities account for 59% of open blockchain-related jobs in the US.